hazemAmir/MappSent/README.md

 ## Features
 - We train a Skip-Gram model using **Gensim** toolkit **rehurek** on a lemmatized training dataset (Qatar Living).
+- We use all the questions and answers provided by the **Qatar Living** forum as training data.
+- Each training and test sentence is pre-processed by removing stopwords and only keep nouns, verbs and adjectives while computing sentence embedding vectors and the mapping matrix (This step is not applied when learning word embeddings).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.